-The controller has five Proportional outputs.
-The Proportional Outputs are half-bridge drive with high side sourcing up to 2,5A.
-Outputs 1 and Output 3 are connected into mutual timer peripheral, as are Output 2 and Output 4, thus they are operated in common frequency.
-The fifth output is separate and can have an individual, different frequency.
+The controller has two Proportional outputs.
+The Proportional Outputs are half-bridge drive with high side sourcing up to 2.5A.

 "Output Type" setpoint determines what kind of signal the output produces.
 Changing this setpoint causes other setpoints in the group to update to match selected type, thus the "Output Type" should be selected before configuring other setpoints within the setpoint group.
 "Output Type" setpoint options are listed in Table 8.